yaswanthSai01/RISC-V-Single-Cycle-Processor/README.md

 ### 💻 FPGA Deployment (Basys 3)

-1. Synthesize and implement `top.v`.
+1. Initialize and Configure BRAM Generator (Block RAM Generator) from IP Catalog of Vivado tool.
-2. Connect the `program.mem` to BRAM using Vivado's BRAM Generator.
+2. Convert the `program.mem` to `program.coe` and connect it to BRAM using Vivado's BRAM Generator.
+3. Now instantiate BRAM module ` blk_mem_gen_0` in `top.v`.
-3. Assign the reset to a **Basys 3 push button (e.g., btnC)**.
+4. Assign the reset to a **Basys 3 switch** using `Basys3_Master.xdc`.
+5. Initialize and Configure ILA(Integrated Logic Analyzer) from IP Catalog of Viviado tool.
+6. Now instantiate ILA module `ila_0` in top module
-4. Connect ILA to signals like `PC`, `ALU result`, and `RegFile outputs`.
+7. Connect ILA to signals like `PC`, `ALU result`, and `RegFile outputs`.
+8. Synthesize and implement `top.v`.
-5. Generate bitstream and program the FPGA.
+9. Generate bitstream and program the FPGA.

 *(Insert ila\_waveform.png here)*